-- Counseling may take place in the office of the Housing Counseling Agency, at an alternate location, by telephone, or by videoconferencing, as long as it is mutually acceptable to the housing counselor and client. - The Homebuyer Education Course must be taught by a HUD-certified Counselor working for a HUD-certified Housing Counseling Agency. - The Homebuyer Education Course should cover the entire process of homeownership, which includes: the decisions to purchase a home, the selection and purchase of a home, issues arising during or affecting the period of ownership of a home, and the sale or other disposition of the home.
+- Counseling may take place in the office of the Housing Counseling Agency, at an alternate location, by telephone, or by videoconferencing, as long as it is mutually acceptable to the housing counselor and client. - The Homebuyer Education Course must be taught by a HUD-certified Counselor working for a HUD-certified Housing Counseling Agency. - The Homebuyer Education Course should cover the entire process of homeownership, which includes: the decisions to purchase a home, the selection and purchase of a home, issues arising during or affecting the period of home ownership, and the sale or other disposition of the home.

 Upon the successful completion of the course, the counseling agency will provide the Applicant with a Certificate of Completion.
-It is the responsibility of the Applicant to provide a copy of the Certificate of Completion prior to award determination.
+The Applicant is responsible for providing a copy of the Certificate of Completion prior to award determination.